-While there are no state statute limits on the amount of money a property owner can charge for a rental application, the rental application fees should still be reasonable and comparable to the costs of background checks.
+While there are no state statute limits on the amount of money a property owner can charge for the processing, the fees should still be reasonable and comparable to the costs of background checks.

 - A security deposit may be up to two months’ rent if the landlord rents six or more properties in the state.

-- A property owner with less than six rental properties and who doesn’t employ a property manager to handle leasing or collect rent may charge a “reasonable” security deposit under Arkansas state law.
+- A property owner with fewer than six rental properties who doesn’t employ a property manager to handle leasing or collect rent may charge a “reasonable” security deposit.

-- There is no requirement for an Arkansas landlord to provide a tenant with a receipt for any fees or rent paid to them, but it is best practice to do so.
+- There is no requirement for a landlord to provide a tenant with a receipt for any fees or rent paid to them, but it is best practice to do so.

 - Some states have laws governing how landlords must hold security deposits to ensure that the deposit is always available for repayment.
 Arkansas does not have regulations regarding this.